Xi’an Excursion

 I had to have surgery.
 My surgery was me lying on an operating table while being stitched up.
 Although I was mad at myself for acting stupid, I had all my wits about me.
 Danna’s family was really worried so I had to use my limited Chinese to communicate that I was fine.
 I even wrote it down really simply on some paper in the doctor’s office.
 This is now to be framed I believe.

 While on the operating table being stitched up, with eyes closed I reached into my pocket, pulled out my wallet, fished out a business card, spun it around and handed it with two hands to the orderly.
-I’m suppose to be memorizing an introduction in Chinese but in the heat of the moment I wasn’t doing so well orally so I gave them my card, besides every situation is a networking opportunity.
+I’m suppose to be memorizing an introduction in Chinese but in the heat of the moment I wasn’t doing so well orally so I gave them my card, because every situation is a networking opportunity.

 While waiting to have antibiotics injected into my ass, I recalled this snippet of poetry likely from my Grade 10 English class with Mr. Dr. Hargraves: